florianporada/portfolio/src/content/work/sproute/index.md

   - mapbox
 ---

-Sproute helps diversify how you travel by offering a set of characters that all get you to your destination in different ways.
+Sproute helps _diversify how you travel_ by offering a set of characters that all get you to your destination in different ways.
+It consists of a **nodejs** backend service which handles the route calculation and a user friendly **react-native** app.